jon--lee/neuralpy/README.rst

 **neuralpy** is a neural network model written in python based on Michael Nielsen's neural networks and deep learning book.
 This package provides a simple yet powerful fully-connected multilayer neural network.
 Since, this is a multilayer feedforward neural network, it is a universal approximator (Hornik, Stinchcombe and White, 1989).
 Neural Networks can be used for a wide range of applications from image processing to time series prediction.

+Visit the (unfinished) `documentation page
+<http://pythonhosted.org/neuralpy/>`_ or get started with the quick start guide below.

 Getting Started (quick start)
 +++++++++++++++++++++++++++++
 Download and install **neuralpy** by running the following command::